RENAISSANCE MINSTRELS VOL. I

 INTEREST.
 The first pressing, even though not particularly rare, has a high collectors' value ****

-1. November 1971.
+1. November 1971 (photo below the title).
 Rubber-stamped cover, round sticker, colored vinyl, white label with rings.

 2. early 1972.
 Same cover and vinyl, white label with pig, insert reproducing the original Renaissance Records slipsheet.